pedrohw12/react-native-charts/README.md

 1 - reactChart.js or</br>
 2 - index.js

 The index.js is the webview.
-The source for it is a simple html page that I deloyed.
+The source for it is a simple html page that I deployed.
 It contains only the chart by Tradingview.

 This html code is located under src/views/chart.html.
 You can deploy it using Netlify (takes 1 min the process) in order to use it in your webview component.